aliyatang/aliyaBlog/_posts/2023-08-21-VSCode-GitHub_Pages.md

 </div>

+- In marketplace there are several extensions for Python, Python Intellisense, Python Extension Pack
+- Jupyter: This supports build jupyter ipynb files from within VS Code
+- Code Spell Checker: Got to have it when building documents, particularly if you spell and typo like the Teacher
+- IntelliCode: Got to have it when creating a code file, it will sense type of code by extension.
+Also, it help with syntax as you are coding.

+Review Details in Marketplace for better explanation of purpose of the things explained above.
+There is a lot more!
+As you need Git help look at things like Git History and GitLens.
+Or, perhaps you enjoy Vim and want Vim emulation for editing, their is an extension for that.
+Later, there may be interest in AWS Toolkit or Deploy extensions.
+We will learn more about Marketplace Extensions as we do more.

 ## Hacks
 > Setup Tools and test GitHub connection.
 Tool and Equipment setup is like attendance, without Tools and Equipment you are effectually absent.